internetdrew/portfolio-v3/src/content/blog/bringing-lost-and-found-hq-to-life.md

 ## Enter Lost & Found HQ

-The goal of [**Lost & Found HQ**](https://www.lostandfoundhq.com/) is to help businesses reconnect people with their lost belongings with as little phone tag as possible.
+The goal of [**Lost & Found HQ**](https://www.lostandfoundhq.com/) is to help businesses reunite their customers with their lost belongings with ease.

 It would be great if when an item is lost within a business:

-- Staff could log the item and allow customers to see what's been lost via a public portal for the business.
+- Staff could log the item and allow customers to see what's been lost via a public portal for the location.
 - Customers can search for their lost items on the public-facing portal.
-- They can filter by business, location, date, and item type.
 - To claim an item, customers fill out a form describing the lost item in detail.
-- Staff review claims and can approve or request more information.
+- Staff can review claims and approve them or request more information.
 - When a claim is approved, the system generates a unique code for the customer.
 - The customer presents this code when picking up the item.
 - Staff can easily mark items as returned in the system.